• Skip to primary navigation

 How to make a Christmas Density Jar

-Pour each liquid into the glass slowly starting with the sugar syrup ( add food colouring if you want ), followed by the water with added food colouring and finally the vegetable oil.
+Pour each liquid into the glass slowly, starting with the sugar syrup (you can add food colouring if you like), followed by the water with added food colouring, and finally, the vegetable oil.

 Drop a few small items in and see which layer they float on.

-Try a marble to see if it sinks to the bottom.
+Try a marble or coin to see if it sinks to the bottom.

 Density experiment